SOLID Principles in Rust: A Practical Guide

 }

-// Or use trait bounds
+2. Or we can use trait bounds

 fn replicate<C>(source: &mut C, dest: &mut C) -> Result<()>